JamesLemony/jameslemony.github.io/content/Teaching/Comparatives and Superlatives.md

 > My house is the largest one in our neighbourhood.
 > Your dog ran the fastest of any dog in the race.
 > We all threw our rocks at the same time.
 My rock flew the highest.
+> Mount Everest is the highest peak in the world.
+> She's the fastest runner on the track team.
+> That movie was the most exciting I've ever seen.
+> This restaurant has the best pasta in town.
+> He is the smartest student in our class.
+> The Grand Canyon is one of the most breathtaking natural wonders.
+> This cake is the most delicious dessert I've ever tasted.
+> She is the most talented musician in the orchestra.
+> The Eiffel Tower is one of the most iconic landmarks globally.
+> That was the most memorable vacation I've ever taken.